aradwann/friends-and-tasks/README.md

 - [x] A User can login via username and password, requests after that is authenticated via JWT
 - [x] A User can create workspace/s and add other users to or remove them from the workspace he created\
 - [x] only the creator of the workspace can add or remove users
 - [x] users in the workspace can post tasks in the workspace
 - [x] only users in the workspace can view the tasks in that workspace
 - [x] users in workspace assign it to one or more users in the same workspace
 - [x] workspace creator or task poster can edit the task
 - [x] workspace creator or task poster can delete the task
+- [ ] each workspace has a chat room (only users in the workspace can send messages)
+- [ ] various types of files can be sent in the chat room

 ## Installation